RahavAyalon/evil_proxy/README.md

      - False positives: Content filtering may occasionally block legitimate content that matches the defined criteria, leading to false positives.
      - Overhead: Implementing content filtering can introduce additional processing overhead on the proxy server, potentially impacting performance.

+# Logic and Design

+For each web request the server gets, it checks if one of the contents of the hosts.txt (blacklist) file is equal to the request hostname.
+If so, it blocks the request and respondes 403.
+Otherwise, it preforms HTTPS handshake, gets the content of the requested website and checks if the website content contains one of the blocking keywords, if so, responds 403, otherwise, responds the content of the website with status 200 OK.

 # Usage